Beverage antennas - One wire configuration info

 (Beverage antennas have negative gains)

 - For those not wanting to go in to a switchable Beverage system.
 It is possible to recieve in the direction that wires can not be run.
 A KB-2 transformer can be connected to two wires running away from the direction wanted will provide that reverse directivity.
-(Two wires not terminated at the far end, a ground rod at the KB-2 box, a termination resistor on the forward SO-239 connector, and a coax from the reverse SO-239 KB-2 connector to your radio shack is all that is needed).
+(One of the two wires grounded at the far end, a ground rod at the KB-2 box, a termination resistor on the forward SO-239 connector, and a coax from the reverse SO-239 KB-2 connector to your radio shack is all that is needed).
 This method is not new.
 Harold Beverage used it at 1XAO the Belfast, Maine long wave, radio relay station in 1923.

 - There have problems reported using heat shrink on termination resistors, and multiple reports saying no protective covering is necessary.